MichaelCurrin/github-reporting-py/docs/usage.md

 You can run the Python script with command-line arguments to get data for a single repo, or use another script and the app config file to get data for multiple repos.

-#### Single repo
+#### Single repo report

-Run a report for a single repo using details on the command line.
+Run a report for a single repo using details passed on the command line.

 ```bash
 $ ./repo_commits.py --help